Skip to main content

 data_type: text

 For some reason, you'd rather deal with a single JSON (or struct) column.
-Just declare the white column as complex, which will instruct dlt not to flatten it (or not convert into child table in case of a list).
-Do the same with black column:
+Just declare the white column as json, which will instruct dlt not to flatten it (or not convert into a nested table in case of a list).
+Do the same with the black column:

 players_games: